nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   `SENDER` equals to `from_` parameter in the `transfer`).

-- An operator (a Tezos address that performs token transfer operation on behalf of the owner) MUST be permitted to manage all owner's tokens before it invokes a transfer transaction (see [`update_operators`](#update_operators)).
+- An operator (a Tezos address that performs token transfer operation on behalf of the owner) MUST be permitted to manage owner's tokens before it invokes a transfer transaction (see [`update_operators`](#update_operators)).

 - If the address that invokes a transfer operation is neither a token owner nor